Guide to Phang Nga Bay & James Bond Island

 This article may contain affiliate links.

-Phang Nga Bay is one of those landscapes that will leave you speechless.
-It's located in the Andaman Sea, between Krabi and Phuket, and although it doesn't attract as many tourists as other destinations in Thailand, it's just as spectacular as the famous Halong Bay in Vietnam.
+Phang Nga Bay is one of those landscapes that leaves you speechless.
+It’s in the Andaman Sea, between Krabi and Phuket, and even though it doesn’t get as many visitors as other spots in Thailand, it’s just as stunning as the famous Halong Bay in Vietnam.

-Since the 1980s, it has been part of Ao Phang Nga National Park, an area of over 400 km², a protected park since 2002.
-Here you will find a true natural spectacle: limestone islets surrounded by turquoise waters, caves accessible only by canoe, and hidden white-sand beaches.
+Since the 1980s, it’s been part of Ao Phang Nga National Park, an area of more than 400 km² that became fully protected in 2002.
+Here you’ll find a true natural wonder: limestone islets surrounded by turquoise waters, caves you can only reach by canoe, and hidden white-sand beaches.

-In this guide, I'll tell you everything there is to do in Phang Nga Bay, all the ways to get there, and lots of practical tips.
+In this guide I’ll share the best things to do in Phang Nga, how to get there, and lots of practical tips.

-If you don't have time to read the entire article and want to play it safe, this is the tour I took.
-It's the most comprehensive and affordable, departing from Phuket.
+If you don’t have time to read the whole article and just want the easy option, this is the tour I did—it’s the most complete and affordable one from Phuket.

 1. James Bond Island

-Its real name is Koh Khao Phing Kan, but since 1974 everyone knows it as James Bond Island, because part of the movie The Man with the Golden Gun was filmed here.
+Its real name is Koh Khao Phing Kan, but since 1974 everyone calls it James Bond Island, because part of the movie The Man with the Golden Gun was filmed here.

 koh tapu

-The most striking feature is Koh Tapu, a 20-meter rock rising in the middle of the bay, which has become one of Thailand's most iconic images.
-By the way, "koh" means island and "tapu" means nail... and it is, in fact, shaped like a nail.
+The most striking feature is Koh Tapu, a 20-meter-high limestone rock rising in the middle of the bay, which has become one of Thailand’s most iconic sights.
+By the way, “koh” means island and “tapu” means nail… and honestly, it really does look like a nail sticking out of the water

-In the video below, you can see James Bond arriving by plane over the bay, and if you skip to 2:33, you can see the famous duel with the rock in the background.
+In the video below you can see James Bond arriving in a small plane flying over the bay, and if you skip to minute 2:33 you’ll catch the famous duel with the rock in the background

 YouTube #!trpst#trp-gettext data-trpgettextoriginal=158#!trpen#video#!trpst#/trp-gettext#!trpen#

-In addition to the typical photo with Koh Tapu behind, on the island you can visit:
+Besides the classic photo with Koh Tapu, on the island you can also visit:

 • A large cave next to the pier.

-• The small beach that appears in the film.
+• The small beach that appears in the movie.

-• And then there's another beach, longer and narrower, which you reach via a side path that starts on the left side of the main beach.
-Private boats often dock there.
+• And another longer, narrower beach you can reach from a side path to the left of the main beach.
+This is where private boats usually dock.

-🎥 Related article: 7 Movies Filmed in Thailand, with other locations from the James Bond film and others.
+🎥 Related article: 7 Movies Filmed in Thailand, including more James Bond locations.

 Friendly Tip: Don’t forget to get travel insurance for your next adventure.
 I recommend Heymondo,—it’s super comprehensive, and with that link, you’ll get 5% off.